pablomaes/simple-swap-dapp/README.md

     ```

 4.  **Deploy contracts to the local node:**
-    In a new terminal:
+    In a new terminal window:
     ```bash
     cd backend
     npx hardhat run scripts/deploy.ts --network localhost
     ```
-    *Note: You will need to update the token addresses in `deploy.ts` to mock addresses for local testing.*
+    *Note: The script will deploy mock ERC20 tokens and the SimpleSwap contract, printing their addresses to the console.
+You will need to update these addresses in the frontend constants file for local testing.*

 5.  **Setup Frontend:**
     ```bash